-First, I just have to say, I have no idea how I came across this song, but it couldn't be more fitting, especially if we are talking about my Dad.
-I haven't been posting many recipes because the senior I feed is increasingly picky and often refuses to eat what I make.
-It's hard to run a food website called "How To Feed A Senior" when your muse snubs the goods.
-But... not when it comes to pie!
-Thanksgiving was a feast and the first leftovers to disappear where these little pumpkin hand pies.
+Debi Smith and Doc Watson actually have a song called “Pie”.
+Ugh… ok!
+Don’t ask how I came across this but it couldn't be more fitting, especially if we are talking about my Dad.
+It’s difficult at times posting recipes because he is increasingly picky and often refuses to eat what I make.
+But... not when it comes to hand pies!
 I'm honestly not surprised given his tendency towards sweets and their hand-held convenience.
 As his dementia's been worsening, he's slowly losing his mobility and competency with utensils.

 As for making these pies, just know you have options.
 I used this recipe for the dough.
 It utilizes cream cheese which compliments pumpkin but also contributed to a soft pastry crust that I knew would be easily eaten.
 As with many seniors, aging teeth or dentures can be a real deterrent when it comes to food so the softer the better.
 You can however use store bought crust if you are short on time or seek out a basic pie crust recipe.
 Like I said, you have options!

 As for the filling...
 I roasted a Fairytale Pumpkin earlier in the week and wanted to use it up.
 You can absolutely use canned pumpkin which might allow you to skip over pre-baking the filling (see below).
 Using the fresh pumpkin was much too runny in my case and if it's too wet, it will damage the dough.
 Don't be afraid to bake the filling first if necessary.